carlosalvasandoval/expense-tracker/README.md

 ## Instalation instructions
 - copy .env.example to .env
-- run `docker-compose up -d` for downaloading all images and create all containers
+- run `docker-compose up -d` for downloading all images and create all containers
 - make sure all container are alive `docker ps`
 - run this command to config the project `docker-compose exec web sh /var/www/html/scripts/init.sh`